LEARNAcademy/syllabus/react/functional-props.md

 # React Functional Props

 ## Overview
-- Taking a closer look at managing state in components
-- Handling state changes in components
-- Managing the internal state of a component with state and communicating state between components with props
+- Managing the internal state of a component and communicating between components with props
+- Exploring how to pass data and behavior between components with props and functions

 ## Learning Objectives
 - Understanding how a component passes data and behavior to another component as props